kagiko/vaultwarden-wiki/Importing-data-from-Keepass-or-KeepassX.md

 It is a lot of work in Bitwarden itself to change Collections to Folders or to transfer ownership of all the entries.
 So depending on what you want, choose the appropriate method!

+An alternative approach is to do the import with [KP2BW - KeePass 2.x to Bitwarden Converter](https://github.com/jampe/kp2bw) which supports more Keepass Features like file attachments, references and even more!

 ## Example
 ### Keepass database with name 'MyVault'